LuminescenceElation/pipely/README.md

 It demonstrates:

 - Automation thinking
 - Safe execution practices
 - CLI tooling design
 - Real-world tradeoffs in pipeline systems
+- Parallel orchestration & dependency management

 This portfolio is intentionally a work in progress.
 Each feature is added incrementally to reflect deliberate learning and production-minded design.

 ---

-## 🔧 Roadmap
+## 🗺 Roadmap

 Planned improvements:

-- Parallel job execution
-- Logging & timestamps
-- Failure strategies (continue-on-error, retries)
 - Docker-based step execution
 - GitHub Actions workflow exporter
+- Remote runners
+- Plugin system for custom executors

 ---

-## 🧑‍💻 Author
+## 👤 Author

-Built by Luminescence Elation as part of a DevOps learning portfolio.
+Built by **Luminescence Elation** as part of a DevOps learning portfolio.